Google Ads MCP: launch and manage Google campaigns from Claude & ChatGPT (2026)

 "A week from now I'll ask you how they compare."

-(That last line is on you to remember — we don't currently ship scheduled monitoring agents, so the check-in is a prompt away, not automatic.)
+(That last line is on you to remember.
+We don't currently ship scheduled monitoring agents, so the check-in is a prompt away, not automatic.)

 Buyer's checklist: choosing a Google Ads MCP server